-When evaluating which fleet fuel card is best for your business, it’s important to carefully consider everything that goes into the price per gallon.
-This includes rebates or discounts, but even more essential are the fees that companies often charge to offset those rebates and discounts.
-The best choice for your business might not be obvious until you’ve weighed all the factors and calculated the total cost per gallon.
+When evaluating which discount fuel card is best for your business, it’s important to carefully consider everything that goes into the price per gallon.
+This includes discounts or rebates, but even more essential are the fees that companies often charge in addition to those rebates and discounts.
+The best fuel card for your business might not be obvious until you’ve weighed all the factors and calculated the total cost per gallon.

 Discounts and rebates are the same thing, right?
 Well, not exactly.
 Both should ultimately provide the same benefit: lowering fuel costs.
 They just work differently.
 Rebates are a partial refund paid to the customer periodically, often at the end of the month, quarter or year.
 Rebates are based on a percentage of the total spend during the rebate period.
 Discounts, on the other hand, reduce the cost of fuel at the time of purchase.
 They’re typically calculated as cents per gallon, with the customer being invoiced at a discounted rate.

 Sometimes fuel card discounts and rebates are not as straightforward as you would think, and the limits are often buried in the fine print.
 While some cards might offer a significant rebate or discount at first glance, it could be limited to an introductory period.
 Once that period ends, so does the rebate or discount.
 Other fuel might cap the total amount given to the cardholder via rebate or discount.
 Once the cap is reached, fuel is priced without any cost reduction whatsoever.
 And still other programs might only offer a rebate or discount at “in network” locations or brands.
 Bottom line: ask questions of your account representative and read the fine print.

 Fees add up